All Collections

 All decisions regarding the interpretation of these rules, player eligibility, scheduling and staging of the league, and penalties for misconduct, lie solely with PlayVS, the decisions of which are final.
 PlayVS decisions with respect to these Rules cannot be appealed and shall not give rise to any claim for monetary damages or any other legal or equitable remedy.

-These Rules may be amended, modified, or supplemented by PlayVS, from time to time, in order to ensure fair play and the integrity of the league.
-Major changes to this document will be communicated, however, these rules may be updated at any time without formal notification.
-All current and most up-to-date rulebooks will be distributed on the PlayVS website and will have version numbers displayed at the bottom of each page.
-Reviewing updated rulebooks comes at the responsibility of all adult sponsors and players in the league.
+These Rules may be amended, modified, or supplemented by PlayVS to ensure fair play and the league's integrity.
+Major changes to this document will be communicated.
+However, these rules may be updated at any time without formal notification.
+All current and most up-to-date rulebooks will be distributed on the PlayVS website and have version numbers at the bottom of each page.
+Reviewing updated rulebooks is the responsibility of all sponsors and players in the league.

-League Officials at all times may act with the necessary authority to preserve the best interests of the league.
+League Officials at all times may act with the necessary authority to preserve the league's best interests.
 This power is not constrained by the lack of any specific language in this document.
-League Officials may use any form of punitive actions at their disposal against any entity whose conduct is not within the confines of the best interests of the league.
+League Officials may use any form of punitive actions at their disposal against any entity whose conduct is not within the confines of the league's best interests.

 Did this answer your question?